Country Music Icon Loretta Lynn Expected To Recover Fully After Suffering A Stroke #LorettaLynn

 — Cody Wolfe (@CodyWolfeMusic) May 6, 2017

-While “Coal Miner’s Daughter” remains Lynn’s most famous and iconic song, even decades later, the singer/songwriter remained in the spotlight by churning out hit after hit throughout her career.
-Songs such as “The Pill,” One’s on the Way,” and “You Ain’t Woman Enough.”
+While “Coal Miner’s Daughter” remains Lynn’s most famous and iconic song even decades later, the singer/songwriter remained in the spotlight by churning out hit after hit throughout her career with songs such as “The Pill,” One’s on the Way,” and “You Ain’t Woman Enough.”

 Prior to this week’s stroke, Loretta Lynn has continued to record new music and even to tour, despite having just celebrated her 85th birthday.
-Despite her tenacity, however, Thursday’s stroke wasn’t the first time in recent months that Lynn has cancelled performances.
+Despite her tenacity, however, Thursday’s stroke wasn’t the first time in recent months that Lynn has canceled performances.
 Just last year, Loretta Lynn took a fall that caused her to postpone shows.

 This is what a true feminist looks like.
 Hear me Ivanka? #LORETTALYNN pic.twitter.com/DNjIotA8QJ